 Blood is drawn in our office as though you are having routine blood testing at your physician’s office.
 The blood is spun in a centrifuge and the PRP is separated and removed from the rest of the blood.

 The PRP is taken from your body and is specially prepared by spinning down the blood cells to a high concentration.
 We use Harvest Medical PRP System.
 It is a closed sterile system and the platelets are concentrated to 3X the normal blood values.
-The system eliminates granulocytes which hurts tissue regeneration and wound healing.
-An anesthesia block is given to nerves of the scalp so the patient does not feel any pain.
+The system eliminates granulocytes which hurt tissue regeneration and wound healing.
+An anesthesia block is given to the nerves of the scalp so the patient does not feel any pain.
 The highly concentrated platelet rich plasma (PRP) is then injected into the scalp.
 The patient’s hair is then washed and the patient may drive home without any assistance.
 No sedation or any medication is given during the procedure to inhibit the ability to drive or use machinery.

 THE SCIENCE OF PRP